umtclskn/CarND-LaneLines-P1/README.md

 Pipeline consisted of 6 steps.
-* First, Colored images has 3 layers/channels so it has height*width*3 size data so I converted the images to grayscale for reduce channel count.
+* First, Colored images has 3 layers/channels so it has height x width x 3 size data so I converted the images to grayscale for reduce channel count.

 ```python
 def grayscale(img):